 Sequences that use these commands have the potential for error.
 In macOS, Helix runs multiple processes concurrently (multithreading), and there are times when a field is not yet ready for an action that depends upon it.
 In situation such as these, a sequence that relies on direct field or record manipulation may report an error, or it may silently fail.

 |Avoiding the Problem||

-Although there is no perfect solution at this time, the best approach is to insert a Draw Screen command after ‘interface’ steps in a sequence.
+Although there is no perfect solution, the best approach is to insert a Draw Screen command after ‘interface’ steps in a sequence.
 Any step that can cause a screen redraw is a candidate.
 The Draw Screen command tells Helix to explicitly wait until the entire form has been drawn before going on to the next step.
 This forces a delay equivalent to the network latency before going on the next step.
 (An AppleScript that can insert/remove Draw Screen commands where needed is available on our free AppleScripts page.)

 Another set of issues relates to enhanced OS-level capabilities — such as Full Keyboard Access — that are completely outside the control of the Helix collection designer.
 With no way of preventing the user from (accidentally or intentionally) modifying the interface, sequences that rely on Home Field/Tab Field commands to step through fields (i.e: “playing the interface”) in a specific order may fail.